② C++ elements#

 How to create instance of C++ element#

-These functions take pointer to ElementDesc
+These functions take pointer to ElementDesc, initialization parameters (as std::map) and optional context

 pointer as parameters: